Almost uniform domains and Poincar\'e inequalities: Proof that ``fillable'' sets satisfy Poincar e inequalities

 So the claim follows with doubling constant $\frac{D}{1-\epsilon}$. \end{proof}

-We next show that PI-fillable subsets $X$ are quasiconvex.
-This connectivity property is derived from a stronger one, i.e. the Poincar\'e inequalities of the fillings $\Omega_r$.
-For future clarity, given $f \in L^1(Y)$ and $R>0$ we specify the choice of metric space for maximal functions by using the shorthand
+We next show that PI-fillable subsets $Y$ are quasiconvex.
+This connectivity property is derived from stronger ones, i.e. the Poincar\'e inequalities of the fillings $\Omega_r$.
+For clarity later, given $f \in L^1(X)$ and $R>0$ we specify the choice of metric space for maximal functions by using the shorthand

 where $\Omega_r$ is as in Definition \ref{def:finemax}.